sagary2j/python-flask-hello-world/README.md

 1. Install dependencies: `pip install flask sqlite3 boto3`
 2. Run the application: `python applocal.py`
-3. Run test: `python -m unittest tests/test_app.py`
+3. Run test: `python3 -m unittest tests/test_app.py`
 3. Test the APIs using `curl` or a tool like Postman

 ### 3. How-to Deploy into AWS ECS using github action CI/CD and Terraform for IAC